Raney-org/mkdocs-material/docs/school/informal-logic/final.md

 Ellison, N. B., Steinfield, C., & Lampe, C. (2007).
 The benefits of Facebook “friends:” Social capital and college students’ use of online social network sites.
 Journal of Computer-Mediated Communication, 12(4), 1143-1168.

+Fogg, B. J. (2002).
+Persuasive technology: Using computers to change what we think and do.
+Morgan Kaufmann.

 Kowalski, R. M., Giumetti, G. W., Schroeder, A. N., & Lattanner, M. R. (2014).
 Bullying in the digital age: A critical review and meta-analysis of cyberbullying research among youth.
 Psychological Bulletin, 140(4), 1073-1137.

 Kuss, D. J., & Griffiths, M. D. (2017).
 Social networking sites and addiction: Ten lessons learned.
 International Journal of Environmental Research and Public Health, 14(3), 311.